Stop Hitting Thin Shots: Effective Strategies & Drills for Improved Golf Shots

 Additional Drills to Stop Hitting Thin Shots

-If you still want to work on the thin shots and need a few more good techniques, try these additional drills.
+If you’re still struggling with thin shots and need a few more effective techniques, try these additional drills.

-I have always found that focusing on the short game helps you get the feel for how to fix thin shots without having to work all that hard.
+I’ve always found that focusing on the short game can help you develop the feel needed to fix thin shots without requiring a lot of extra effort.

 Work Up to Full Swing Drill

-Not only will this drill help you with fixing your thin shots it can help with any issues you have in your swing.
+This drill will help you fix your thin shots and any issues in your swing.

 Start with a club like a pitching wedge or sand wedge.
 Hit some short shots where the club just brushes the ground and gets the ball up in the air.
 When you have that down, increase the length of your swing.